colevandersWands/code-review-readmes/HOW-TO.md

-the exercises are all plain JS files, you can study them one at a time in Node
+the exercises are all plain JS files, you can study them one at a time in Node or the browser

 to review the code in any directory, navigate to that directory and execute `node review.js`.